-- 11.1 The institution must retain student assessed work for a specified period to meet academic, statutory and regulatory requirements.
-After this period, assessed student work can be securely destroyed to avoid the build-up of documentation for reasons of health and safety, data protection and business efficiency. - 11.2 The Module Leads/Co-Leads are responsible for ensuring that all assessed student work is retained within the appropriate place.
-The majority of student work is retained on the VLE and arrangements are in place for the storage of other assessment types such as ephemeral assessments and artefacts.
-Physical artefacts will be securely stored in a locked room for an appropriate period, to which the Quality Office controls access.
+- 12.1.
+The institution must retain student assessed work for a specified period to meet academic, statutory and regulatory requirements.
+After this period, assessed student work can be securely destroyed to avoid the build-up of documentation for reasons of health and safety, data protection and business efficiency. - 12.2.
+The Module Leader is responsible for ensuring that all assessed student work is retained within the appropriate place.
+Most student work is retained on the VLE and arrangements are in place for the storage of other assessment types such as ephemeral assessments and artefacts.
+Physical artefacts will be securely stored in line with the Record Retention Schedule; in a locked room, to which the Quality Assurance Office controls access.
 The disposal date will be recorded.
 A video or photo of the artefact should also be uploaded to the VLE upon submission of the assessment.
 Ephemeral assessments should be recorded and stored securely in a central area on SharePoint.
-Student scripts from controlled assessments such as Tutorial Questions should be scanned into the secure central area on SharePoint. - 11.3 The Quality Office is responsible for sending appropriate samples of student work to NMITE External Examiners for scrutiny prior to each Assessment Board.
-This includes a sample of resit work. - 11.4 Individuals are asked to address any queries regarding the storage of assessed student work to the Quality Office.
+Student scripts from controlled assessments such as Tutorial Questions should be scanned into the secure central area on SharePoint. - 12.3.
+The Quality Assurance Office is responsible for sending appropriate samples of student work to NMITE External Examiners for scrutiny prior to each Assessment Board.
+This includes a sample of reassessment submissions. - 12.4.
+Academic staff should address any queries regarding the storage of assessed student work to the Quality Assurance Office.